Jake Scott: Personal life and death

 Scott died at the age of 75 on November 19, 2020, after falling down a flight of steps while visiting friends in Atlanta, Georgia.
+He is one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.

 Scott was cremated and his ashes were spread in the waters of Hanalei Bay.
 Memorabilia from Scott's personal collection, including his Super Bowl rings, were sold at auction, as per his final wishes.